-Boards of large companies must develop internal control systems that ensure that directors comply with laws and the articles, and that company operations are appropriate.
+Boards of large companies must develop internal control systems that ensure that directors comply with the laws and the company articles, and that company operations are appropriate.
 On the other hand, there is no legal requirement for internal control systems for companies that are not categorised as large companies or companies that do not have a board of directors.

-Additionally, in a company with committees, regardless of its size, the board must develop internal control systems that ensure that executive officers comply with laws and the articles and that company operations are appropriate.
-A listed company must submit internal control reports that describe the systems in place to ensure that the financial reports of the company are properly made in compliance with laws.
+Additionally, in a company with committees, regardless of its size, the board must develop internal control systems that ensure that executive officers comply with the laws and the articles, and that company operations are appropriate.
+A listed company must file internal control reports that describe the systems that are in place to ensure that the financial reports of the company are properly made in compliance with the laws.

-Similarly, in a company with an audit committee, regardless of its size, the board must develop internal control systems that ensure that directors comply with laws and the articles and that company operations are appropriate.
+Similarly, in a company with an audit committee, regardless of its size, the board must develop internal control systems that ensure that directors comply with laws and the company articles, and that company operations are appropriate.

-Specific contents of the internal control systems may be decided at the discretion of the company.
-In its internal control rules, a company often provides general matters related to the control of information and documents; crisis management systems; necessary internal rules and organisations; and compliance programmes, etc.
+Specific contents of internal control systems may be decided at the discretion of companies.
+In its internal control rules, a company often provides general matters related to the control of information and documents; crisis management systems; necessary internal rules and organisations; and compliance programmes, etcetera.

-Under the Whistle-blower Protection Act, the employer of a whistle-blower is prohibited from treating the whistle-blower in any disadvantageous manner, such as by demotion or reducing his or her salary, if this is in response to the employee's whistle-blowing.
+Under the Whistle-blower Protection Act, the employer of a whistle-blower is prohibited from treating the whistle-blower in any disadvantageous manner, such as by demotion or reducing his or her salary, if this is in response to the employee's whistle-blowing.13 ii Corporate social responsibility to employees and wider society